Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: Introduction

 \section{Introduction}

 Double stars make popular observing targets for various reasons including an interest in the practicalities of obtaining valuable scientific data with small telescopes.
 Such measurements can potentially indicate whether the two stars, observed to be in close proximity on the sky are a physical double, as the two stars should slowly shift their relative positions with time as they orbit about each other.
+Binary stars are important to astronomy as they allow directly determining stellar masses.
 Where the stars are not observed to be following such orbits, their proximity in the sky might mean that the stars are actually gravitationally remote from each other and therefore simply in a similar line of sight from Earth (i.e., an optical double).
-In practice, it turns out that this situation is often not the case. \cite{Argyle_2004}, \cite{MacEvoy_2015} and \cite{Argyle_2019} provide useful background materials for observing visual doubles.
+In practice, it turns out that this situation is often not the case.
+In passing we note that \cite{Argyle_2004}, \cite{MacEvoy_2015} and \cite{Argyle_2019} provide useful background materials for observing and analysing visual doubles.

+A major goal of the current paper is to outline the testing of an algorithm based on Markov Chain Monte Carlo (MCMC) optimization.
+This note documents our final testing of a Bayesian-based methodology through comparison on systems with known results, placing these results into the literature for later use by the double star community.
+The rationale behind these tests is that agreement of our findings with literature results would lend confidence for later general applications of the method, such as for systems without known orbital solutions.
+A noteworthy point is that our method provides uncertainties for the derived parameters, something not provided for many orbital solutions in the literature.